cargonauts-rs/cargonauts/book/src/structure.md

 This is where you define your resources, and implement methods for them.
 This is probably the module you'll turn to most often, at least at first.

+### The assets directory

+This directory is for your static assets.
+By default, any assets here will be built into your application at their path relative to the asset directory root.

+Files starting with `index` will be served as the index for the directory they are in, rather than at their filename.

+This is not a submodule of your application; it does not contain Rust code.

 ### The templates directory